Larry Stark: Theater reviews

 Stark was the first to write theater reviews for the alternative weekly, Boston After Dark, providing a continual coverage of Boston and Broadway-bound productions during the years 1966 to 1972.
 After circulating his own short-lived review publication, Theatre Journal, he contributed to Time Out, a free college paper published by The Cambridge Phoenix.
 During the 1980s, he wrote for Wisconsin's La Crosse Tribune.

 Returning to the Boston area, he acquired a computer which he used to create fiction and also to write theater reviews posted on General Electric's online service, GEnie.
 In October 1994, he launched Theater Mirror, an informative online guide to New England theatres and stage productions.
 With insightful reviews and entertaining commentary by Stark, plus a continual flow of reviews submitted by several other contributors, Theater Mirror became a focal point for Boston actors, directors and theatergoers over the years.
 The Plays Up and Running section of Theater Mirror offers an alphabetical listing of current productions throughout New England with links to theatres from Connecticut to Maine.
 The Theater Mirror Archive has reviews by Stark and others dating back to 1995.

-Stark's approach is much like that of film critic Pauline Kael, simply to describe "what it's about," and he often attempts to capture the essence of a play stylistically, as in this 2001 review of Conor McPherson's The Weir:
+Stark's approach was much like that of film critic Pauline Kael, simply to describe "what it's about," and he often attempted to capture the essence of a play stylistically, as in this 2001 review of Conor McPherson's The Weir:

 Now it's no secret the Irish is great ones for the tellin of stories, especially in them small rural bars in the Northwest country where Conor McPherson sets his hour and a half slice o'life "The Weir".
 Surely there's not much else to do but to drink and to gossip with a few mates of an afternoon.
 And once a "small one" or two's been chased down with a bottle of stout, them tales of somethin strange and maybe supernatural just come tumblin out.
 Better that than a lonely walk home with the wind in yer face, isn't it, now?

 Stark's book, A Theater Lover's Guide to 90 Theatres in Boston, was published in 2001.
 For The Tech, 38 years earlier, he wrote A Guide to Harvard Square's 15 Bookstores.

 On August 10, 2006, Stark was honored by the Boston theater community at a special tribute and celebration of his 74th birthday.

+Stark died on May 1, 2026.